aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/enterprise-cloud@latest/admin/overview/about-github-for-enterprises#about-deployment-options

 - [x] GitHub Enterprise Cloud is a set of advanced functionality on GitHub.com
-- [x] GitHub Enterprise Server is a self-hosted platform that runs on the company&#39;s infrastructure
+- [x] GitHub Enterprise Server is a self-hosted platform that runs on the company's infrastructure
 - [ ] GitHub Enterprise Server is a set of advanced functionality on GitHub.com
-- [ ] GitHub Enterprise Cloud is a cloud hosted platform that runs on the company&#39;s cloud infrastructure
+- [ ] GitHub Enterprise Cloud is a cloud hosted platform that runs on the company's cloud infrastructure
-- [ ] GitHub Enterprise Cloud is a self-hosted platform that runs on the company&#39;s infrastructure
+- [ ] GitHub Enterprise Cloud is a self-hosted platform that runs on the company's infrastructure

 ### What are pinned repositories on GitHub?